 One green chili has the vitamin C of six oranges.

 The hottest hot pepper in the world is the California Reaper, at 2,200,000 SHU (See Scoville Scale)

 Contrary to popular belief, chili is not common on menus in Mexico.

 Chili was believed to be first created in San Antonio, TX.

 in 1997, the state of Texas voted Chili the “State Food”.

 Chili became popular with the California Gold Rush.

 Chili was a favorite meal of cowboys.

-The first Chili Cook-Off was in 1967 at Terlinga, TX.
+The first Chili Cook-Off was in 1967 at Terlingua, TX.

-Some cultures put chili powder in their chose to keep
+Some cultures put chili powder in their choice to keep their feet warm.